MilesMcBain/tflow/README.md

 2. Use a call `tar_make()` to kick off building your plan in a new R session.

 3. Put all your `library()` calls into `packages.R`.
-This way you'll have them in one place when you go to add sandboxing with `renv`, `packarat`, and `switchr` etc.
+This way you'll have them in one place when you go to add sandboxing with `renv`, `packrat`, and `switchr` etc.

 4. Take advantage of automation for loading `targets` targets at the cursor with the 'load target at cursor' addin.
 Or the `tflow` addin: 'load editor targets' to load all targets referred to in the current editor.